Bithomp/bithomp-tools/readme.md

 Choose a tool mode: Online or Offline

-Enter your secret or a mnemonic (24 recovery words from your Hard Wallet)
+Enter your secret or a mnemonic (24 recovery words from your HardWare Wallet)

 Fill in data in the requested fields.